Sruthi-Chetput/Sruthi-Chetput---BSE-Portfolio/index.md

 Figure 3 -  Complex Flowchart of Milestone 2.

-  I added functionality of Green when Standing and Red when Falling.
+  I added the functionality of Green when Standing and Red when Falling.
 To do this, I had to:
 **1.** Go to edge-impulse and deploy my project.
 **2.** Convert it into a ZIP.file and add the ZIP.file as a Library to the Arduino IDE.
 **3.** Now, I tested my project in Arduino and it worked.
 I made my project run only on the Arduino device instead of running in the terminal.

-  I also made the Builtin LED light up in my second Milestone so user can visually detect falls.
+  I also made the Builtin LED light up in my second Milestone so the user can visually detect falls.
 Red light corresponds to a “Fall”.
 Green light corresponds to a “Stand”.
 In order to do this, I had to:
 **1.** Using the ML model I trained from edge impulse, I had two classes: “Fall” and “Stand” **2.** I used an “if” condition to check if a “Fall” or “Stand” occurRed.
 **3.** If the class name was “Fall” and only if the chance of falling is 50% or higher, I made the LED light turn Red(**See Figure 4**).